manu2492/snowflake_airflow_data_analysis_automation/README.md

 ## Screenshots

-Here are some screenshots that demonstrate the functionality of the DAG:
+Here are some screenshots that demonstrate the functionality of the proyect:

 - The CSV files are loaded into Snowflake: